c4tk/c4tk/src/content/events/dfw/2015/faq.md

 - question:
     Do I have to work non-stop?
   answer:
-    No. The work space will be available non-stop ( the entire hackathon 47 ) but it is up to you and your team to decide on your work schedule.
+    No. The work space will be available non-stop entire durantion of the hackathon but it is up to you and your team to decide on your work schedule.
 - question:
     Who owns the IP of what we make?
   answer: